rjlopez2/my_site/_pages/about.md

  Hi there!

  Welcome to my personal website.
- Her you will find information about me and some of my interests.
+ Here you will find some quick information about me and my interests.
+Stay tuned!

- !!! work in progress !!!